cajacko/project-journal/projects/zero-to-hero.md

 ## Updates 🔼

+### 2020-03-02 - 2020-03-08

+Played around with some ideas about removing the action cards and replacing them with tokens or dice.
+Seeing as the cards were only used to make you think about what actions to take and determine available actions, it seems like there's a simpler and tidier way by using tokens or rolling dice to determine this.

+The current idea is that you start the game with x amount of action dice per player.
+At the end of your turn these move to the unused pool.
+You can spend them (by moving into the used pool) in the following ways:

+- Add them to a thwart attempt, and then roll them
+- Spend any 1 to move up to your allowance
+- Spend x and roll them to gain resources either money or charge
+- Spend x dice to trade with anyone on your space

+The dice would be coloured per player so when you contribute dice to a thwart attempt and a single player rolls you know whose dice is whose.
+This then allows us to reward players with more dice as rewards or upgrades.
+You would also now have more control over the actions you can take, as you can take any combination of move/thwart/trade/resource generation rather than drawing a random mix from the action cards.

 ### 2020-02-26 - 2020-03-01

 Built a new version with hex crimes and a lot of the changes from the last update.
 Had a play test of this version which went really well.
 Here's some of the notes from it: